Pattern: Command Query Responsibility Segregation (CQRS)

 Solution

-Define a view database, which is a read-only replica that is designed to support that query.
-The application keeps the replica up to data by subscribing to Domain events published by the service that own the data.
+Define a view database, which is a read-only ‘replica’ that is designed specifically to support that query, or a group related queries.
+The application keeps the database up to date by subscribing to Domain events published by the service that own the data.
+The type of database and its schema are optimized for the query or queries.
+It’s often a NoSQL database, such as a document database or a key-value store.

 Examples